FahzainAhmad/tailwindcss-plant-homepage/README.md

 # tailwindcss-plant-homepage
-PlantsOP is a beautiful plant website designed to showcase a wide variety of plants.
-Built using TailwindCSS, this website is 100% responsive, ensuring that it looks great on any device.
-With its stunning visuals and intuitive user interface.
+PlantsOP is a beautiful plant website designed in a modern and plain manner.
+Built using TailwindCSS, this website is 100% responsive, I have ensured that it looks great on any device.
+With its stunning visuals.